Red Cross Volunteers are Changed Forever After Deploying to Hurricanes Helene and Milton

 It has also touched the hearts of Red Cross responders all the way here on the west coast.
 More than 70 volunteers and staff members of the Cascades region (Oregon and SW Washington) packed their bags and traveled to the other side of the country.
 It has pulled at our heart strings and left us with memories we will never forget, and our work is not over.

 We’d like to take this time to thank those who deployed to serve the Red Cross mission and came back to share their powerful stories.
-Volunteers like Kim Falk who was a shelter manager in Henderson, North Carolina.
+Volunteers like Kim Falk who was a shelter manager in Hendersonville, North Carolina.

 “When I arrived, there were 91 people in the shelter and there was no internet or cell service.
 We had to do everything by paper and get supplies from the Walmart down the street.
 It was one of the tougher deployments I’ve been on,” says Falk.